McConnell freezes during news conference, prompting colleagues' concern

 "Yeah," McConnell replied.

-After the incident, Barrasso said he went back to McConnell's office to make sure he was OK, but believes McConnell is fine since he returned and took questions.
-Barrasso said he had concerns after McConnell's fall, but the Senate minority leader continues to do a "great job" leading the conference.
+After the incident, Barrasso said he went back to McConnell's office to make sure he was OK, but believes McConnell is fine, since he returned and took questions.
+He said he had some concerns after McConnell's fall, but the Senate minority leader continues to do a "great job" leading the conference.

-"I'm a doctor, I'm just not his doctor," Barrasso said.
-"He answered questions and he was fine."
+"I'm a doctor, I'm just not his doctor," Barrasso told reporters.
+"He answered questions, and he was fine."

 McConnell's fellow Senate Republicans said he should remain the GOP leader.